yevster/weblogic-on-azure/javaee/README.md

 set WEBLOGIC_CLASSPATH=%JAVA_HOME%\lib\tools.jar;%PROFILE_CLASSPATH%;%ANT_CONTRIB%\ant-contrib-1.0b3.jar;%CAM_NODEMANAGER_JAR_PATH%;%WL_HOME%\server\lib\postgresql-42.2.4.jar
 ```

+* Go to the 'Servers' panel, right click on the registered WebLogic instance and select Start.
+* Once WebLogic starts up, go to http://localhost:7001/console/ and log onto the console.

 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe.
 Accept the rest of the defaults and finish.
 * Once the application loads, you should do a full Maven build by going to Right click the application -> Run As -> Maven install.
 * It is now time to run the application.
 Go to Right click the application -> Run As -> Run on Server.
 Make sure to choose WebLogic as the server going forward.
 Just accept the defaults and wait for the application to finish running.